pencer-io/pencer-io.github.io/_posts/2021-04-14-ctf-thm-wreath.md

 root
 ```

 Nice, already in as root.
-Let's check do a little enumeration, first check for hashes:
+Let's do a little enumeration, first check for hashes:

 ```text
 [root@prod-serv ]# cat /etc/shadow